dfrunza/ashp4c/README.md

 ### This is a work in progress
 The fronted part - parsing and type checking, is currently under development.
-The compiler doesn't output any code.
+At this stage the compiler doesn't output any code.

 What has been finished and tested:
   - The lexer and parser.